Unusual Foods Around the World: Bizarre Delicacies and Cultural Experiences

 Balut Philippines

 If you’re looking for a true Filipino street food adventure, balut is the ultimate test of bravery.
 This fertilized duck egg, with its partially formed embryo inside, is a beloved late-night snack.
 Crack the top, sip the broth, then sprinkle a little salt or vinegar before digging into the rich, creamy yolk and tender duckling.
-No photo because I’m terribly squeamish and it was just gross.
+Locals swear by its energy-boosting properties just don’t look too closely if you’re squeamish!

 Hákarl Iceland

-What is the most exotic food in the world?
-Some would say Iceland’s fermented shark.
 Viking traditions live on in hákarl, Iceland’s infamous fermented shark.
 The Greenland shark’s toxic meat is buried for months to break down its urea, resulting in a pungent, ammonia-rich delicacy.
-Brave eaters compare the taste to very strong blue cheese—with a lingering fishy punch.
+Brave eaters compare the taste to very strong blue cheese with a lingering fishy punch.
 It’s often chased with a shot of brennivín Icelandic schnapps to help wash it down.
 Not for the faint of nose!

 hakarl fermented shark hanging to dry in Iceland